One-cusped complex hyperbolic 2-manifolds: Construction of the first example

-since $K_Y$ is ample.
-To see that $K_Y$ is ample, note that $Y$ is a compact quotient of $\bbH^2 \times \bbH^2$ by a group action with only isolated fixed points.
-Since there is no branching divisor, the orbifold canonical class for $Y$ is the same as the canonical class \cite[Prop.\ 4.4.15]{BoyerGalicki}.
+Consider an irreducible curve $C$ on $Z$.
+If $C$ is not $E$ or one of the $(-2)$ curves $F_j$, then $C \cdot E \ge 0$ and $\varphi(C)$ is an irreducible curve on $Y$.
+Now note that $K_Y$ is ample, since $Y$ is a compact quotient of $\bbH^2 \times \bbH^2$ by a group action with only isolated fixed points.
+Indeed, since there is no branching divisor, the orbifold canonical class for $Y$ is the same as the canonical class \cite[Prop.\ 4.4.15]{BoyerGalicki}.
+Then